AlexNoel44/nrf24l01-avr-c/README.md

 Recommendations
   Try not to supply the voltage for the nrf24l01 from the Arduino Micro board.
 It caused a lot of trouble for nothing for an obscure reason.
   Used external power supply like the HW-131 power supply for breadboard during tests.
+Maybe mine was broken but I didn't waste any time on testing why.

 SPI
   SPI configuration is not this critical but simple is best.
 SPI mode 0, 8MHz speed, master mode.